goggle/flatten/README.md

 ├── hello_1
 └── hello.c
 ```
-By default, flatten will perform a simulation of its actions first, and ask the user, if he wants to continue.
+By default, flatten will perform a simulation of its actions first, and ask the user, if they want to continue.